-Readjusting to your new ‘normal’ body after pregnancy takes some time and many women need to abstain from sex for a few weeks after pregnancy in order to heal from labour and recover from any stitches from tears, episiotomies or C-sections, not to mention post-partum bleeding.
+Readjusting to your new ‘normal’ body after pregnancy takes some time and many women need to abstain for a few weeks from sex after having a baby, in order to heal from labour and recover from any stitches from tears, episiotomies or C-sections, not to mention post-partum bleeding.
 With a newborn baby to feed and care for, and an intense period of adjustment, sex with a partner can come very low on the priority list.

 Women have a lot of hormonal highs and lows to deal with once they have had a baby, so it’s natural to feel low in mood, tired and teary – hardly the emotions that put you in the mood for sex.

 It’s worth noting that stress hormones will always take priority over sex hormones and having a newborn baby is often a time of stress as you both adjust.
 Regulating your postpartum diet can also help to regulate your hormones.
 To eat well and feel more balanced, try to ensure every meal includes protein, healthy fats and fibre.
 While sugar highs are tempting (especially when you’re sleep deprived), if you can avoid getting onto the sugar rollercoaster it will help you feel more energetic and more positive, and the happier you feel, the more likely you are to want to engage in intimacy with your partner.